 “Before he died, he said, ‘Don’t let the manuscript go, it’s an heirloom.
 The knowledge within, you need to find a way to share that with people,’” he says.
 “This was in the mid-1990s and I’ve been working in that space ever since – it’s a bit of a family legacy.”

 He’s written a best-selling book on the topic, travels the country giving public lectures and has a large following on social media.
-In 2020, he won the Prime Minister’s Science Communications Prize from the Royal Society of New Zealand, becoming the first Māori to win the award.
+In 2020, he won the Prime Minister’s Science Communications Prize from the Royal Society of New Zealand, becoming the first Māori to win the award and in 2023, was named Kiwibank New Zealander of the Year.

 What is Matariki?